echo3Dco/Unity-echo3D-demo-Face-Filter/README.md

 In the hierarchy click on the `AR Session Origin` game object.

-In the inspector view, look for the `Place on Plane` script and set the `Placed Prefab` to the echoAR prefab in the `Assets > echoAR` folder.
+In the inspector view, look for the `Place on Plane` script and set the `Placed Prefab` to the echo3D prefab in the `Assets > echo3D` folder.